Inn on the River celebrates 100th anniversary

 "We tell our guests he is here for their entertainment, but he really expects them to entertain him,” she said.
 “He will go out and play ball with the guests and give them company."

-One thing that makes Inn on the River so unique is its lack of clocks, telephones or televisions.
+One aspect that makes Inn on the River unique is its lack of clocks, telephones or televisions.

 She also loves the inn’s atmosphere and energy that leaves guests feeling relaxed.